java9-modularity/gradle-modules-plugin/ReadMe.txt

    plugin in Gradle versions 5.6.4 and 6.0.1 is able to create appropriate Eclipse files for "simple" projects.
 c.
-As shown in project "test-project601-libu" Gradle's eclipse plugin in the current Gradle version is not able to create appropriate Eclipse files for modular projects.
+As shown in project "test-project601-libu" Gradle's eclipse plugin in the current Gradle version is not able to create appropriate Eclipse files for modular projects if external dependencies exist.
    This problem is NOT fixed by "gradle-modules-plugin" in version 1.6.0.
    This problem is fixed in the contribution on branch afi33.